-We recently had a bit of an overflow of cauliflower in the house, so I did my favorite thing for inspiration, and headed over to Pinterest to start getting some ideas for what to do with it.
-We had just recently done the cauliflower pizza, and fried rice, so I was trying to come up with a new clever idea.
+We recently had a bit of an overflow of cauliflower in the house, and so I did my favorite thing for inspiration, and headed over to Pinterest to start getting some ideas for what to do with it.
+We had just recently done the cauliflower pizza, and fried rice, and so I was trying to come up with a new clever idea.
 And that is when I came across this Sticky Sesame Cauliflower recipe from Connoisseurus Veg.

 After a quick read through the recipe, I was sold – we had pretty much everything we needed in the house, and we both love sesame chicken, so I figured that this would be a surefire win.

 wash and prep your cauliflower, only reserving the florets

 add your wet to your dry and let it get friendly

 dunk your florets into the batter, giving them a light coating

 pop em’ on a baking sheet, and roast away

 While the cauliflower roasts (flipping half way through), you bring to a boil and cook down your sauce, mince your onions and toast your sesame seeds.

 When your cauliflower has finished its initial roast, you pour your sauce all over it, and return it to the oven, allowing it to become “sticky.”
 I have to be honest, at this point I was having serious doubts.
 The sauce seemed rather loose, and nowhere near anything “sticky” or anything sesame that I have eaten before.
 I was so discouraged that I didn’t even take any photos – I literally thought that we would be tossing this out.
 But surprisingly, within minutes, our cauliflower went from sesame soup to sticky sesame!